conr2286/PocketFT8Xcvr/README.md

 * TCXO
 * Si4735 SSB Receiver & Si5351 Transmit FSK Clock
 * SN74ACT244 line driver PA
-* SD Card Contact Logging
+* ADIF Contact Logging to SD card
 * Adafruit 320 X 480 Resistive Color Touch Screen
 * Station configuration via SD card file, config.json
+* GPS-derived location and UTC time

 # DSP Audio Architecture
 Decoding FT8 requires significant data storage and processing speed.
 In order to optimize both program storage and processing speed requirements so that the Teensy is not over taxed, the Teensy Audio Library has been modified to allow Analog to Digital conversion to be run at the rate of 6400 samples per second.
 This allows audio data processing to be done at 3200 Hz.
 The 3200 Hz audio processing with a 2048 FTT to process the received audio for FT8 decoding yields a bin spacing of 3.125 Hz.
 For Teensy 4.1, the revised sample rate required replacement of the core AudioStream.h file with the AudioStream6400.h file in the PocketFT8FW sketch folder.